davidleghorn/atom-focus-mode/README.md

 **Scope Focus mode**

 * Currently supports files with ".js", ".coffee" and ".py" file extensions (more file types to follow).
-* In javascript files requires correct indentation of code block closing curly braces.
+* Requires correct indentation of code block closing curly braces.
 * Does not focus scope when using multiple cursors.

 **To configure focus mode as per version 0.8 and earlier**